by Gary Craig’s Web Site

 Curtis A. Steele, MD

 If EFT works so well over the phone for such very disturbed psychiatric patients, just think what it can do for you!
 I am helping many people over the phone to heal and transform their lives with a blend of EFT, counseling and life coaching.
 I am having great success with everything from physical to emotional issues: improving people’s relationships, marriages, work performance, sleep; clearing anxiety, stress and blushing, energy issues, chronic pain, and much more.
-I estimate that my success rate is about 95%.
+I seen a lot of great success.

 Want to discuss how I can help you?
 Sign up for a complimentary session.
 I work in-person in Boulder, CO, or by Zoom worldwide.